 Yes.
 As a matter of fact, this is a simple step and those interested can even open a bank account online in NZ.
 This step is followed by many foreign nationals who move to New Zealand for business or employment purposes.
 Those who open a company in NZ will open a corporate bank account and a personal account afterwards, as needed.

-Opening a bank account for foreigners is simple for an everyday account, a savings account as well as for special accounts, for example those for international students.
+Opening a bank account for foreigners in 2023 is simple for an everyday account, a savings account as well as for special accounts, for example those for international students.

 What documents do I need to open a bank account in New Zealand?